dwjohnston/javascript-101/lesson-2-syntax/README.md

 Watch Usage: Press w to show more.
 ```

-Note that Jest is an interactive CLI tool.
+Note that Jest is an interactive CLI (command line interface) tool.

 Press `w` for more